satgit62/Ultimate-HyperHDR-Ambilight-fine-tuning-experience-for-LG-webOS-with-new-LUT-calibration-/README.md

 * Fix HyperHDR daemon when starting calibration process by @satgit62
 * Fix HyperHDR daemon at screensaver start (The HyperHDR daemon is no longer stopped when the internal screensaver or the custom Aerial Screensaver for webOS is switched on.
 (Ambilight works) by @satgit62

-# The following new features have been added to HyperHDR-Infinite Color Engine 22.0.0beta0 by @awawa-dev:
+# HyperHDR has been released in version 22.0.0.0beta1.
+(Infinite Color Engine)

-Here is an update from December 25, 2025:
+Here is an update from January 8, 2026:

+* Philips Hue driver: add option for linear or nonlinear RGB color output
+* Smoothing: add Hybrid Physics Infinite Interpolator (RGB) & Hybrid Physics Infinite Interpolator (YUV)
+----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 * Fix rendering w/o continuous output (https://github.com/awawa-dev/HyperHDR/pull/1377)
-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 * Significant speedup for YUV/NV12/P010 and related codecs (https://github.com/awawa-dev/HyperHDR/pull/1377)
 * Fix RGBCMYK calibration (https://github.com/awawa-dev/HyperHDR/pull/1369)
 * Backward compatibility with older Hue setups